yudiz-solutions/magento-save-for-later/README.md

 By following these 2 Ways you can easily obtain and install the module.
 For detailed instructions on its usage, refer to the user guide within this document.

-## Features
-- Users can effortlessly save products for later
-- Admins can easily configure the module

 ## Magento 2 Save For Later User Guide

 Login to the **Magento Admin**, navigate to `Yudiz -> Save For Later Configuration `.